odoo/documentation/accounting/adviser/assets_management.rst

 .. image:: media/image08.png
    :align: center

-Once your asset is created, don’t forget to Confirm it.
+Once your asset is created, don't forget to Confirm it.
 You can also click on the Compute Depreciation button to check the depreciation board before confirming the asset.